openpst/openpst/README.md

 ## Looking forward

 	- CLI for automation and fuzzing
-	- Python bindings for er1337 otomation and fuzzing
+	- Python bindings for er1337er automation and fuzzing
+	- GUI translations